Deforming cyclic covers in towers: Abstract

 \section{Abstract}

 Obus-Wewers and Pop recently resolved a long-standing conjecture by Oort that says: every cyclic cover of a curve in characteristic $p>0$ lifts to characteristic zero.
 Sa{\"i}di further asks whether these covers are also ``liftable in towers''.
 We prove that the answer for the equal-characteristic version of this question is affirmative.
-Our proof employs the Hurwitz tree technique and the tools developed by Obus-Wewers.
+Our proof employs the Hurwitz tree technique and the tools developed by Obus and Wewers.